PolyU-Edge-Intelligence-Lab/Lab-Website/content/post/22-11-21-MHCR/index.md

 ---
-title: Prof. Song Guo as one of the world’s most highly cited researchers this year
+title: Prof. Song Guo as one of the world’s most highly cited researchers in 2022
 date: 2022-11-21
 ---